 Bylaws & Code of Professional Ethics

-In order to maintain your status as a CTRS, you must agree to abide by the Rules of Practice, ASTPS Organizational Bylaws and Code of Professional Ethics.
+In order to maintain your status as a CTRS, you must maintain your membership in ASTPS at any level, agree to abide by the Rules of Practice, ASTPS Organizational Bylaws, and Code of Professional Ethics.

 The first step is to fill out the form below to download the official 2017 application for examination.